WLatSunLab/SpaCEX/README.md

 ```
 # Getting Started
-The [tutorial](https://zipging.github.io/-SpaCEX-.github.io/) included in the repository provides guidance on how to effectively utilize SpaCEX.
+The [tutorial](https://zipging.github.io/SpaCEX.github.io/) included in the repository provides guidance on how to effectively utilize SpaCEX and it is continually being refined to better present the paper.
-# Others
-The tutorial will continue to receive ongoing updates for a more detailed and comprehensive guide, along with an refined model.